 All years of the Model T ford are represented in the Club.
-Some are Australian-bodies, some Canadian and some American.
+Some are Australian bodied, some Canadian, some American, and some custom / aftermarket.

 Please contact us if you want to know more about the Model T for a school project or research topic.
 We hold a wealth of knowledge in the club amongst our members and our library, and welcome the opportunity to share our passion for this historic vehicle.